Page last updated: 01 July 2026

 How does the FMA find out about possible misconduct?

-What happens when you get a report?
+What happens when the FMA gets a misconduct report?

 What should we do if we discover an issue?